thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/0geGsbQ.png)

-The above `CREATE TABLE` command is a multi-line SQL command.
 When executed by the PostgreSQL REPL, a `movies` table is created with the following attributes.

 - `id`
 - `title`